davips/rndqts/README-edit.md

 * [x] Random quotes
        * [x] Ticker 'pseudo' is an option to generate data without real quotes dependence (good for tests)
        * [ ] Explicit real quotes to sample from ('rnd-MSFT,APPL')
-       * [ ] 'n' argument fecthes lazily within date interval
+       * [ ] 'n' argument fetches lazily within date interval
+       * [ ] EXAMPLETICKER prepackaged as file to allow more comprehensive doctests